Home

 Greed is awful, Mammon is poisonous, Property incites conflict.
 Marx and the Bible agree, money is nasty stuff.
 Create a moneyless society and all will be well.

 The Bible says, in 1 Timothy 6:10, the love of money, not the thing itself, is the source of evil.
-In reality, beyond the simplest hunter-gatherer lifestyle, there must be, and certainly will be, an agreed-upon medium of exchange.
+In reality, beyond the simplest hunter-gatherer lifestyle, there will be an agreed-upon medium of exchange.
 It's a tool, and like all others, can be misused.

 The Bible (in Proverbs 31: 10-31) praises the Good Woman, who succeeds in business along with much else.
 The passage in Timothy continues, "Some people, eager for money, have wandered from the faith and pierced themselves with many griefs."
 That needs to be considered, because selfish people would still grab all they could, even in a moneyless society.
 Deeper troubles need handling, and a stronger faith helps.